 Adhesive Removal (Examples Are Wood Glue & Carpet Glue) – Between 1,000 and 2,000 square feet

-The DustRam® System is made up of our proprietary, patented equipment, specially developed processes and highly trained flooring professionals.
+The DustRam® System is made up of our proprietary, patented equipment (currently 6 patents with more pending), specially developed processes and highly trained flooring professionals.
 The DustRam® System provides an incredibly fast and ultra-clean way to remove tile or other flooring materials, thinset, coatings or adhesives in your home.
 There is no need for plastic sheeting or tape for dust control.
 Our videos accurately depict the DustRam® System in action.

 My installer just found some flatness issues with my concrete slab and feels uneasy about continuing with the installation of my flooring.
 He thinks the problems can be fixed with concrete grinding alone.
 How do I know if this requires grinding or if a combination of grinding and leveling will be needed?